natalijapavas/BitTorrent/README.md

 - ...
 - 'd' means its a dictionary => (string) one : (int) 11, (string) two : (int) 22

+## Tracker Protocol
+Tracker allows peers to find other peers sharing the same content.
+It returns a random list of peers that have that content.
+When a peer wants to share or download, it contacts the tracker using HTTP GET request (Tracker HTTP Protocol).

+Tracker communication:
+* infoHash: 20 byte hash of value of the info ket from the metafile.
+* peerId: 20 byte string used as a unique ID for the client
+* port: port number that the client is listening on
+* uploaded: total amount uploaded
+* downloaded: total amount downloaded
+* left: number of bites the client still has to download

 ## Peer Wire Protocol
 Message exchange between peers is done using the Peer Wire Protocol.